molpopgen/fwdpp/test/README.md

 Typically, you will see more differences between fwdpp and ms for smaller N.  This is expected.
 Recall that ms simulates a sample of size n taken from an infinitely-large Wright-Fisher population.
 In contrast, the forward simulation is taking a sample of the same size n from a much smaller population.
 However, as the N in the forward simulation increases, one should see convergence in outcomes to the predictions of the infinite-N models.

 It is very important to understand that the 21 p-values reported for each value of N are __not__ the outcomes of indepdent statistical tests.
 For example, statisics 1,3, and 4 in the list in the preceeding section are highly correlated with one another, and correlations exists between any pair of statistics summarizing variation data.
-Thus, the rate at which the K-S test will reject the null model may cannot be assumed to be the usual alpha.
+Thus, the rate at which the K-S test will reject the null model cannot be assumed to be the usual alpha.

 ###Running this test on a cluster